pip-services/pip-services-docs/content/en/dart/messaging/queues/imessage_receiver.md

 ### Description

-The IMessageReceive interface is used to receive incoming messages.
+The IMessageReceiver interface is used to receive incoming messages.

 ### Instance methods